 What does CodeKata do?

 CodeKata is an online collection of coding problems that helps software engineers practice bridging the gap between theory and the real world.
-Their challenges are based on actual problems that software engineers encounter when working for businesses and companies.
-For example, some questions deal with programming specific requests from the marketing or sales teams, which is a common occurrence for software engineers working at tech companies.
+In fact, their challenges are based on actual problems that software engineers encounter when working for businesses and companies.
+For example, some questions deal with programming specific requests from the marketing or sales teams.
+This is a common occurrence for software engineers working at tech companies.

 Users work through short exercises that take 30 minutes-1 hour to complete.
 While some challenges have 2-3 clear solutions, other questions are open ended and do not have correct answers.
-The challenges focus on mastering the steps you take to solve the problem, rather than the end result itself.
+Therefore, the challenges focus on mastering the steps you take to solve the problem, rather than the end result itself.

 The collection covers topics such as binary algorithms, data extraction, algorithms, and more.
 Each exercise includes learning goals, instructions, and test data, which users can modify.
 While the examples are written in Ruby, software engineers are encouraged to write solutions in their language of choice.
-Dave Thomas, CodeKata’s creator, often tweets and blogs about potential solutions so curious software engineers can keep an eye on that space, especially if they are having trouble with a specific type of problem.
+Plus, Dave Thomas, CodeKata’s creator, often tweets and blogs about potential solutions.
+So, curious software engineers can keep an eye on that space, especially if they are having trouble with a specific type of problem.

 Who is CodeKata for?

 Software engineers who are looking to advance their skills by solving coding problems that relate to real world business experiences could benefit from using CodeKata’s exercises.
-The challenges are especially useful for software engineers who use Ruby.
+In addition, the challenges are especially useful for software engineers who use Ruby.

 What does CodeKata cost?
 How much work is involved?